sophiebatten123/SudokuGame/README.md

 4. As a Returning Visitor, I should be able to play the game on any device

 ### Returning Visitor Goals:
-5. As a Returning Visitor, I should be able to see the time taken to complete the puzzle and be competing against my personal best.
+5. As a Returning Visitor, I should be able to see the time taken to complete the puzzle.
 6. As a Returning Visitor, I should have the option to increase the difficulty of the sudoku game board.

 #